Try the No Spend Challenge

 2. Learn where to shop for second-hand

-You may struggle to avoid buying new things unless you get savvy about buying second-hand.
-Local charity shops can be great, but they can also be pretty awful.
+If you’re wondering how to stop spending money on new clothes, second-hand shopping is a fantastic option.
+Local charity shops can be great for finding stylish bargains, but they can also be pretty awful.
 Equally, how do you know whether you’re getting a good deal on eBay?
 Do your research and become a vintage clothing expert.

 3. Skill-up